Home / Career Guides / Credit Specialist

 What sort of decision-making is involved in the role of a credit specialist?

-As a credit specialist, decision-making primarily focuses on assessing if customers are credit-worthy and determining the extent of credit to extend.
+Decision-making primarily focuses on assessing if customers are credit-worthy and determining the extent of credit to extend.
 Decisions must be made on how to manage risk while ensuring profitability.
 This determination involves analyzing financial statements and credit data, interpreting financial ratios, evaluating customer records, and estimating the degree of risk involved in extending credit or lending money.

 How does a credit specialist handle sensitive data?